StanislavYatsevich/Store_Sales/README.md

 python adding_features.py --input_data_folder_path <path to the folder with input data> --processed_data_folder_path <path to the output folder>
 ```

 The default values of these paths are also set in constants.py file (PREPARED_DATA_STAGE_1_FOLDER_PATH and PREPARED_DATA_STAGE_2_FOLDER_PATH variables respectively).
-Pay attention to the fact that the value of the --input_data_folder_path parameter <u>MUST BE THE SAME</u> as the value of the --prepared_data_folder_path parameter from the 5th point since data preparation and feature engineering are performed sequently in two stages.
+Pay attention to the fact that the value of the --input_data_folder_path parameter MUST BE THE SAME as the value of the --prepared_data_folder_path parameter from the 5th point since data preparation and feature engineering are performed sequentially in two stages.
 That's why the default value of these variables are same and refer to a single constant from constants.py.

 7. Some libraries (Ruff, Black) for effective code usage and formatting were also used.
 For using them run in your terminal: